noahehall/theBookOfNoah/aws_developer.md

   55. what is a stream?
     - time-ordered sequence of item-level changes made to data in a table in the last 24 hours

 # rds
+  0. what should you know about RDS?
+    1. about RDS
+    2. about RDS instances
+    3. about billing
+    4. about hardware and scaling
+    5. about security
+    6. about configuration
+    7. about multi-az deployments and read replicas
+    8. about monitoring
+  1. what is RDS ?
+    - managed service for creating, operating, backing up and scaling relational databases in the cloud
+    - amazon aurora, mysql, mariadb, oracle, sql server, postgresql
+  2. what is a DB instance?
+    - a database env in the cloud with compute & storage resources
+    - think an EC2 specifically configured for a database
+    - is accessed via an endpoint that you retrieve from the API or console
+    - can have up to 40 instances by default
+  3. what is enhanced monitoring?
+    - provides you with over 50 cpu, memory, file system, and disk metrics
+    - can be integrated with external tools/dashboards via exported json payloads
+  4. how do you test an existing DB instance before upgrading its version?
+    - creating a DB snapshot > create a new DB instance from the snapshot > initiate a version for the new DB instance
+  5. what is the cost of RDS?
+    - DB instance hours based on the class (micro, m4.large, etc) of the DB instance type
+    - storage per gb per month
+    - i/o requests per month
+    - provisioned iops per month
+    - backup storage
+    - data transfer
+  6. can you modify your DB instance type after creation?
+    - yes, changes are applied during the maintenance window' you set, less you specify 'apply-immediately'
+  7. where is your your data stored?
+    - on EBS volumes for db and logs
+  8. what types of storage are available?
+    1. general purpose ssd storage
+      - suitable for a broad range of db workloads with moderate i/o requirements
+    2. provisioned iops ssd storage
+      - fast, predictable and consistent i/o performance
+      - you specify the iops rate on creaation
+      - optimized for i/o intensive, transactional (oltp) db workloads
+    3. magnetic storage
+      - useful for small db workloads where data is infrequently accessed
+  9. what are automated backups?
+    - enables point in time recovery of your db instance
+    - amazon performs a daily snapshot during the 'preferred backup window' time you specify
+    - stored in s3
+  10. what are db snapshots?
+    - user-initiated backups of your db instance
+    - stored in s3
+  11. what is a backup window?
+    - user-defined period of time during which your db instance is backed up
+  12. can you move a DB instance not in a VPC into a VPC
+    - yes, via the aws console
+  13. can you move a DB instance in a VPC out of the VPC
+    - no,
+  14. what is an RDS master user account?
+     - used within the context of RDS to control access to your DB instances
+     - is distinct from AWS user account
+  15. what are multi-az deployment?
+    - replication designed to increase db availability and guard against outages
+    - AWS automatically creates and manages a 'standby' replicain a different availability zone
+    - available on db creation, or can convert an existing one
+  16. what are read replicas?
+    - replication designed to scale beyond the capacity restraints of a single db instance for read-heavy db workloads
+    - require automatic backups of your db instance with the backup retention period to a value other than 0
+    - can have a max of 5 per source db instance
+    - can be converted to a 'standalone' db instance with write capabilities
+  17. what events would cause RDS to initiate a failover to a replica?
+    - loss of availability in primary availability zone
+    - loss of network connectivity to  primary
+    - compute unit failure on primary
+    - storage failure on primary
+  18. when should you use an RDS read replica?
+    - scaling beyond the compute or i/o capacity of a single db sntance for read-heavy db workloads
+    - serving read traffic while the source db instance is unavailable
+    - business reporting/datawarehousing scenarios

 # S3
+  0. what should you know about s3?
+    1. about s3
+    2. billing
+    3. security
+    4. data protection
+    5. s3 standard - infrequent access
+    6. glacier
+    7. event notifications
+    8. static website hosting
+    9. storage management
+    10. s3 inventory
+    11. object tags
+    12. cross-region replication
+    13. s3 transfer acceleration
+    14. s3 and IPv6
+  0. what is S3?
+    - simple storage service for highly scalable, reliable, and low latency data storage
   1. what is the syntax for bucket URLs ?
     - `https://s3-REGION-NAME.amazonaws.com/BUCKET-NAME`
   2. what status code will be returned on successful file uploads to buckets?